tansut/Rag-LangChain-Chainlit-FastApi/README.md

 RAG (Retrieval-Augmented Generation) ChatBot app built using Chainlit, LangChain, Faiss, and FastAPI.
 This app enables intelligent, dynamic interactions by retrieving relevant information from a vector store and addressing users personally based on their queries.

 ## Features:
-**Updatable chat history**:
-Users can update previous messages in the conversation.

 **Contextualization**: The bot can contextualize user questions and retrieve more relevant chunks from the vector store, improving the accuracy of its responses.

+**Reusable classes**: The app includes reusable classes for handling RAG, chat settings, chat history  and more.

-**Follow-up questions**: The bot generates intelligent follow-up questions to drive deeper engagement.
+**Follow-up questions**: App generates intelligent follow-up questions to drive deeper engagement.

+**Updatable chat history**: Users can update previous messages in the conversation.

 **Authentication and personalized user interactions**: The bot authenticates users and addresses them by their name during interactions.